6.01 DESIGNATIONS OF BENEFICIARY(IES) - GENERAL

 b.
 When the member re-enters on duty or assumes an obligation to perform duty in another uniformed service; or

 c.
-When the member reenters on duty in the same uniformed service more than one calendar day after separation or release from all duty in that uniformed service.
-NOTE: If a prior designation is terminated for any of the reasons shown above and the member wants the insurance proceeds paid to a designated beneficiary, a completed new form SGLV 8286 must be submitted to the member's uniformed service.
+When the member re-enters on duty in the same uniformed service more than one calendar day after separation or release from all duty in that uniformed service.
+NOTE: If a prior designation is terminated for any of the reasons shown above and the member wants the insurance proceeds paid to a designated beneficiary, the member must access SOES to add the desired beneficiary, or if unable to access SOES, complete and submit a new form SGLV 8286 to the member's uniformed service.